Carroll County Data

 Carroll County Neighbors

 Welcome to Carroll County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Our purpose is to provide free resources for genealogical and historical researchers.

 Carroll County is located in the Delta Region of Mississippi.
 It was organized by the Mississippi legislature on December 23, 1833 from land ceded by the Choctaw Indians under the Treaty of Dancing Rabbit Creek 1830.
 Carroll County is named for Charles Carroll of Carrollton [photo], the last surviving signer of the U.S. Declaration of Independence.
 It is the setting for the Porter Wagoner song "The Carroll County Accident" and, continuing the music theme, the county is mentioned in the song "Ode to Billy Joe" made famous by Bobbie Gentry.